amitofsk/dandy/docs/Dandy.md

 ![](./docPics/magnet.png)

-(TODO: FIx example above to scale properly and handle neg values... maybe send with an offset then remove it in the computer's python code?)
+(TODO: FIx example above to scale better.)

 ## 9.0 Widgets that look like microcontrollers